REQUIRED OPERATIONAL APPS --- (AERODATA 2.0.9) (FD Pro X 4.5.2) (HOTs 2.4.2) (JETCRW 2.1.2) (Comply365 6.1.0) OTHER--- (IOS 16.2.0) (WSI 2022.1.0)

 Here’s a Typical JFK – SJU Flight.

-1. Review the QRH Class II section as needed.
+1. Review the Oceanic Guide Class II section as needed.

 2. Enter the Route on iPad.

-3. Check all Class II Waypoints.
+3. Check all Class II / Oceanic Waypoints.
 Pilot entering route in MCDU, reads from flight plan.

-5. While still talking to NY Center, call ARINC on 129.9 on the #2 radio and get the HF Freqs in use, or you can use the LDOC Freqs listed.
+5. While still talking to NY Center, call ARINC on the current LDOC HF Freq get the HF Freqs in use for your route, and time of day.
 This is not required, but is helpful in case NY forgets to hand you off to ARINC.
-If all fails, HF freqs are listed on the enroute chart or vis your iPad enroute display.
-This is a good time to do your HF and SELCAL Check before entering WATRS.
+If all fails, HF freqs are listed in the ABG (ARINC VOICE) This is a good time to do your HF and SELCAL Check before entering WATRS.

-6. Get a final ACARS weather request for the ETP diversion airports as well as the destination and alternates.
+6. IF not SATCOM equipped, get a final ACARS weather request for the ETP diversion airports as well as the destination and alternates.
 Do this before you lose ACARS coverage.
+If SATCOM is operable, your flight will retain ACARS communication.

-7. When handed off to ARINC, usually it is best to just wait until crossing the fix you are cleared to, and do a full position report then, followed by your SELCAL code if you didn't give it to them earlier.
+7. When handed off to ARINC, you should call them on the assigned freq as soon as possible even if it is prior to the first position report.
+(NOTE -- If you are within a few minutes of the initial fix, it is OK to wait until crossing to make the first call, and do a full position report then, followed by your SELCAL code if you didn't give it to them earlier.)

 8. Before doing your position report, know what you are going to say before you key up.